brantburnett/btburnett.com/_posts/2023-12-12-new-generics.md

 }
 ```

+## Other Uses

+There are also many other use cases for static virtual interface members.
+For example, I intend to update [Yardarm](https://github.com/Centeredge/yardarm)
+to use them for execution order controls in enrichers: https://github.com/CenterEdge/Yardarm/blob/ac6c2dbc13d297cb768ce38f80dfe36426900807/src/main/Yardarm/Enrichment/IEnricher.cs#L10-L15.
+Currently consumers are required to instantiate the enrichers to get ordering information, but making it
+available statically makes more sense.

-## Limitations
+## Conclusion

-The main limitation of this approach is that you must be in control of the types of T. A class from a third-party library may implement the required static factory method, but if it isn't marked with the `IAutomobileFactory<T>` interface then you won't be able to use it.
+The main limitation of this approach is that you must be in control of the types of T. If `Car` and `Motorcycle`
+were implemented in a third-party library then you may not be able to mark them with the `IAutomobileFactory<T>` interface.
+Even if they implement the required static factory method, if it isn't marked with the interface then it won't work.
 This is unlike the `new()` constraint which can be used with any type that has a public parameterless constructor.

-The other limitation is that static virtual interface members can only be used when targeting .NET 7 or later.
-This makes it unavailable for legacy applications and limits its effectiveness for libraries shared via NuGet that include older TFMs like .NET Standard 2.0.
+The other limitation is static virtual interface members can only be used when targeting .NET 7 or later.
+This makes them unavailable

-## Conclusion
+for legacy applications.
+It also limits their effectiveness for libraries shared via NuGet that include older TFMs like `netstandard2.0`.

+However, when they're available to use, static virtual interface members can be a powerful tool for generic type construction that
+I feel is underutilized.
+I hope this post has helped you understand how to apply them to your code.